Synced69/Synced/README.md

 # Synced
+Full-Time Student In PSU
-Full-Time Student with passion for Cyber Security and programing
+Major: Software Engineering - CyberSecurity Track with passion for Cyber Security and programing